TakanariShimbo/quickchart-mcp-server/docs/README.md

 # QuickChart MCP Server

-A Model Context Protocol (MCP) server that generates charts using QuickChart.io API.
-Create beautiful charts directly from your AI assistant with simple commands.
+A comprehensive Model Context Protocol (MCP) server that provides 10 powerful visualization tools using QuickChart.io APIs.
+Create charts, diagrams, barcodes, word clouds, tables, and more directly from your AI assistant with simple commands.

 ## Features